9–9–9 Plan: Reception

 Cain spoke about having designated empowerment zones, wherein a lower percentage such as 3% is paid instead.
 However, some have called Cain's plan more regressive than current tax policy at the time, stating that it would raise taxes for most households but cut taxes for those with the highest income.

 An analysis that the campaign released to Bloomberg News claimed that the lowest possible rate for each of the three taxes was 7.3%.
 Nevertheless, the campaign insisted on poverty grants, which Cain has described as a lower rate in targeted empowerment zones, would necessitate a national tax rate of 9%.
 Paul Krugman has criticized the plan, saying that it shifts much of the current tax burden from the rich to the poor.

-Economist Arthur Laffer, financial analyst Larry Kudlow, and the Club for Growth have spoken favorably of the 9–9–9 plan.
+Economist Arthur Laffer, financial analyst Larry Kudlow, and the Club for Growth have spoken favorably of the 9–9–9 Plan.
 On October 21, Cain told an audience in Detroit that the plan would be "9–0–9" for the poor, saying, "if you are at or below the poverty level ... then you don't pay that middle 9 on your income."

-Cain's 9–9–9 plan attracted skepticism from his fellow candidates at numerous Republican debates.
+Cain's 9–9–9 Plan attracted skepticism from his fellow candidates at numerous Republican debates.
 In a debate on October 28, 2011, several of the other contenders for the GOP nomination attacked the plan.
-Candidate Rick Santorum referenced the Tax Policy Center's claim that 84% of Americans would pay more and that the plan would entail "major increases in taxes on people", a charge that Cain has denied.
+Candidate Rick Santorum referenced the Tax Policy Center's claim that 84% of Americans would pay more and that the plan would entail "major increases in taxes on people", a charge that Cain denied.
 Former Treasury official Gary Robbins stated that the 9–9–9 Plan would expand the GDP by $2 trillion, create 6 million new jobs, increase business investment by 33%, and increase wages by 10%.
 Also, Arthur Laffer, a supply-side economist, told Human Events that "Herman Cain's 9–9–9 plan would be a vast improvement over the current tax system and boom the U.S. economy."

 Conversely, other economists did not believe that the 9–9–9 plan would stimulate demand.
 Bruce Bartlett, an economist under the Reagan and H. W. Bush administrations has written that Cain's plan "would increase the budget deficit without doing anything to stimulate demand."

-The Economist criticized the 9–9–9 Plan, stating that the Cain plan would not result in a reduction in the current corporate tax but instead a new value-added tax (VAT).
+The Economist criticized the 9–9–9 plan, stating that the Cain plan would not result in a reduction in the current corporate tax but instead a new value-added tax (VAT).
 The newspaper also stated that Cain's final tax would be a 30% VAT, as compared to the 15% VAT in the European Union.